How To Do Boho Without Looking Like A Coachella Victim

 Tell me about that top!
 What do you like about it?

-"I don't usually wear a lot of colour, but something about the combination of colours here was so cool to me.
+"I don't usually wear a lot of color, but something about the combination of colors here was so cool to me.
 They work so well together!"

-"I don't usually wear a lot of colour, but something about the combination of colours here was so cool to me.
+"I don't usually wear a lot of color, but something about the combination of colors here was so cool to me.
 They work so well together!"

 What's the secret to mixing prints?